SagePayments/-Archived-PaymentsJS/README.md

     $UI.Initialize({ // configuring the UI
         clientId: "myDeveloperId", // your developer ID
         merchantId: "999999999997", // your 12-digit account identifier
-        authKey: "ABCD==", // covered in the next section!
+        authKey: "ABCD==", // covered in the authKey section
         requestType: "payment", // use can use "vault" to tokenize a card without charging it
         orderNumber: "Invoice12345", // an order number, customer or account identifier, etc.
         amount: "1.00", // the amount to charge the card. in test mode, different amounts produce different results.
         elementId: "paymentButton", // the page element that will trigger the UI
-        salt: "ThisIsTotallyUnique", // see the authKey section
+        salt: "DEFG==", // see the authKey section
-        debug: true, // enables verbose console logging
+        debug: true, // enables verbose console logging });
-        preAuth: false, // run a Sale, rather than a PreAuth
-        environment: "cert", // hit the certification environment
-        billing: {
-            name: "Will Wade",
-            address: "123 Address St",
-            city: "Denver",
-            state: "CO",
-            postalCode: "12345"
-        }
-    });
     $UI.setCallback(function(result) { // custom code that will execute when the UI receives a response console.log(result.getResponse()); // log the result to the console